shakes76/PatternFlow/recognition/s4574278/README.md

 ## 1. Introduction

 We will first extract a set of bounding boxes, then write a modified version of CSPNet as the backbone of PAFPN net.
 The PAFPN is the backbone of the entire YOLOX model, then we output 3 levels of abstraction, each have a 2x scaling factor on top of previous layer.
-For each layer we attach a YOLOX detection head, this head consist of 3 decouple component that coresponding to the object, the bounding box and classification respectively. each component have its very own loss logic: We use CIoU\[[7][zheng2019distanceiou]\] Loss for bounding box, and BCEWithLogitsLoss for classification of "if contains Obj" and "which class it belong".
+For each layer we attach a YOLOX detection head, this head consist of 3 decouple component that corresponding to the object, the bounding box and classification respectively. each component have its very own loss logic: We use CIoU\[[7][zheng2019distanceiou]\] Loss for the regression of bounding box, and `BCEWithLogitsLoss `for classification of "if contains Obj" and "which class it belong".

-For implementation, I abandon tensorflow, because Life is Short, YOLO.
+For implementation, I abandon TensorFlow, because Life is Short, YOLO.
 The longer complaints is detailed in the Appendix.

 Then the training process is done in a paid server, the challenges are also listed in the Appendix also.